 Rolling Fork is a very small city located in the state of Mississippi.
 With a population of 1,720 people and just one neighborhood, Rolling Fork is the 131st largest community in Mississippi.
-Much of the housing stock in Rolling Fork was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Rolling Fork economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Rolling Fork, where the median household income is $41,208.00.
+There's nothing like the smell of a brand new house, and in Rolling Fork, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Rolling Fork, and putting down their money on brand new construction.
+Rolling Fork’s real estate is, on average, some of the newest in the nation.
+Rolling Fork does seem to be experiencing an influx of affluent people, because the median household income is $41,208.00.

 When you are in Rolling Fork, you'll notice that it is more blue-collar than most other communities in America.
 39.34% of Rolling Fork’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rolling Fork is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Rolling Fork who work in sales jobs (13.54%), office and administrative support (13.41%), and maintenance occupations (12.90%).

-As is often the case in a small city, Rolling Fork doesn't have a public transportation system that people use for their commute.
+Rolling Fork is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rolling Fork in 2022 was $19,015, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $76,060 for a family of four.
 However, Rolling Fork contains both very wealthy and poor people as well.